Adwai-T/Notes/Utilities/Git.md

 - `git reset <commit-ID>` Rollback to a previous commit but keep the changes in the working directory.
 - `git reset <commit-ID> --hard` : Rollback to previous commit and discard all changes.
 - `git revert <commit-ID> -m "reverting last commit"` : Undo a commit with a new commit.
+For details look in below topics.
 - `git commit --amend -m "better message"` : Update the message of previous commit
 - `git add <your-file>` then `git commit --amend --no-edit` to add a file that we forgot to add in the previous commit.
 - `git log --graph --oneline --decorate` to look at all the commits and branches in a nicer way.